czakon/CarND-LaneLines-P1/README.md

 [image_cs]: ./intermediate_images/roi_solidYellowCurve.jpg "roi"
 [image_final]: ./intermediate_images/final_solidWhiteCurve.jpg "final"

 * To make a pipeline that finds the lane lines in images of roads.
 Using Canny edge detection and Hough transforms.
-The output will look like the image below.
+The output will look like the image below, and will work for movies as well.

 ![alt text][image_final]
 ---